Goldfinger (novel): Plot

 While changing planes in Miami after closing down a Mexican heroin-smuggling operation, the British Secret Service operative James Bond meets Junius Du Pont, a rich American businessman whom Bond had briefly met and gambled with in Casino Royale.
 Du Pont asks Bond to watch Auric Goldfinger, with whom Du Pont is playing canasta, to discover if he is cheating.
 Bond soon realises that Goldfinger is using his assistant, Jill Masterton, to spy on Du Pont's cards.
-Bond blackmails Goldfinger into admitting his guilt and paying back Du Pont's lost money; Bond also has a brief affair with Masterton.
+Bond blackmails Goldfinger into admitting his guilt and paying back Du Pont's lost money; Bond also has a brief liaison with Masterton.
 Back in London, Bond's superior, M, tasks him with determining how Goldfinger is smuggling gold out of Britain; M also suspects Goldfinger of being connected to SMERSH and financing their western networks with his gold.
 Bond visits the Bank of England for a briefing on the methods of gold smuggling.